If you are finding it difficult to determine if your lawn mower’s engine choke symbol is “On” or “Off”, you aren’t alone.

 When To Turn The Choke Off During Operation?

-In general, you will want to turn the choke Off when the machine is warmed.
-When will vary from lawn mower to lawn mower.
+In general, you will want to turn the choke Off when the machine is warmed up, which will vary from lawn mower to lawn mower.

 For example, I have a lawn trimmer that will tell me when she is ready.
 Because I have used this machine for so many years, I can hear the cold engine slowly warm up, and I know exactly what it sounds like when it’s time to change the choke position.